microsoft/playwright/docs/src/browsers.md

 ## Installing browsers

 ### Prerequisites for .NET
-This conversation was marked as resolved by pavelfeldman
 * langs: csharp

 All examples require the `Microsoft.Playwright.CLI` to be installed.
 You only have to do this once: